kslimani/ima-ad-player/README.md

      console.log(o);
   });

-  // Must be done via a user action on mobile devices player.play();
+  // Must be done via a user interaction (if autoplay not permitted) player.play();
 });
 ```